gavrya/monokit/packages/shared/prettier-config/README.md

 Plugin: https://plugins.jetbrains.com/plugin/10456-prettier

+## Config file resolving process

+The configuration file will be resolved starting from the location of the file being formatted, and searching up the file tree until a config file is (or isn’t) found.

 ## Notes

 If the `.editorconfig` file exists is in your project, Prettier will parse it and convert its properties to the corresponding Prettier configuration.